MilesWK/Random-Password-Generator/README.md

 # Random-Password-Generator-Python
 This is a program that will create a 3 word (one uppercase), 2 number, and 1 symbol password in Python!
-All program in this repository is under a MIT License.
+This program is under a MIT License.

 # Setup Instructions
 **Step 1:**